-To assure the Head Start and ASD experience is positive and pleasant for children; spanking, striking or other forms of physical punishment are not allowed at the centers.
-Name calling or the use of threats is not allowed at the centers, on the bus, on field trips, or any other Head Start activity by anyone.
+To assure the Head Start and ASD experience is positive and pleasant for children; spanking, striking, or other forms of physical punishment is not allowed.
+Name calling or the use of threats is not allowed by anyone at the centers, on the bus, on field trips, or any other Head Start activity.
 These guidelines apply to staff, parents, siblings, community volunteers, substitutes, and any other visitors.